-Best way to use this guide: Use the Table of Contents to click on a topic most relevant to you.
+Best way to use this Russia Travel Destination Guide: use the Table of Contents below to click on a topic most relevant to you.

-3. Personalised Travel Destinations for All: Whether you’re a hardcore historian, architecture admirer, nature and wildlife lover, off-the-beaten-track adventurer, extreme sports enthusiast or a traveller seeking authentic connections with local people, this is your go-to Russia destination guide to a one-of-a-kind experience.
+3. Personalised travel destinations for all: Whether you’re a hardcore historian, architecture admirer, nature and wildlife lover, off-the-beaten-track adventurer or a traveller seeking authentic connections with local people, this is your go-to Russia Destination Guide to a one-of-a-kind experience.